 Always check the reviews of the rental companies and branches that you are considering using.
 This type of incident is not common in Croatia but it is always better to err on the side of caution.

-Do I Really NEED to be Renting a Car in Croatia
+Do I Really NEED to be Renting a Car in Croatia?

 One question you need to ask yourself when drawing out a Croatia itinerary is whether you really need to be renting a car.
 Of course, as a blanket statement, yes, renting a car offers you a lot more flexibility.

 However, it truly depends a lot on your specific itinerary.
 A common “route” to follow in Croatia is to start in Split and then sail through a handful of islands before arriving in Dubrovnik.
+From there, you can explore Dubrovnik’s Game of Thrones filming locations and discover the real King’s Landing.

 Alternatively, a lot of people start in Split and then travel up the coast towards Sibenik, Zadar, and Pula.
-All of these routes are well serviced by public transport.
+All of these routes are well-serviced by public transport.

 The train network in Croatia is very limited and only really exists in and around Zagreb.
 Buses, although often late, are a good way to get around.